 The visa processing time for the Poland Student Visa is around 15 days.
 Please start the Poland Visa process well in advance to stop complications of any sort because Student visa approval might take a longer time than you had expected.

 As we have mentioned, the Poland Student Visa application is not at all complex once you have the documents required.
-Non-EU Students are supposed to apply for Polish Residence Permit once they arrive in Poland, before their Visa expires.
-The students will be granted temporary residence permit for up to 15 months at the first application.
+Non-EU Students are supposed to apply for Polish Residence Permit once they arrive in Poland before their Visa expires.
+The students will be granted temporary residence permits for up to 15 months at the first application.

 What do you want to study abroad?